getreu/tp-note/doc/source/tp-note--manpage.md

 **-d** *LEVEL*, **\--debug**=*LEVEL*

-:   Print additional log-messages on the console '`stderr`'.
-The debug level
+:   Print additional log-messages.
+The debug level *LEVEL* must be one out of
-    *LEVEL* must be one out of '`trace`', '`debug`', '`info`', '`warn`', '`error`' (default) or '`off`'.
-The level '`trace`' reports the most detailed information, while '`error`' informs about a failure.
-A '`warn`' means, that not all functionality might be available or work as expected.
+    '`trace`', '`debug`', '`info`', '`warn`', '`error`' (default) or '`off`'.
+    The level '`trace`' reports the most detailed information, while '`error`' informs only about failures.
+A '`warn`' level message means, that not all functionality might be available or work as expected.

-    Use '`--debug trace`' for debugging templates, if the HTTP server (viewer) does work as expected '`--debug debug`', if your text editor does not open as expected '`--debug info --edit`' or to observe the launch of the web browser '`--debug info --view`'.
-The option '`--debug trace`' shows all available template variables, the templates used and the rendered result of the substitution.
-This option particularly useful for debugging new templates.
-The option '`--debug off`' silences all error message reporting and suppresses also the error popup window.
+    Use '`-b -d trace`' for debugging templates, if the HTTP server (viewer) does not work as expected '`-n -d debug`', if your text editor does not open as expected '`-n -d info --edit`' or to observe the launch of the web browser '`-n -d info --view`'.
+The option '`-d trace`' shows all available template variables, the templates used and the rendered result of the substitution, which is particularly useful for debugging new templates.
+The option '`-d off`' silences all error message reporting and suppresses also the error popup window.

     All error messages are dumped in the error stream `stderr` and appear on the console from where _Tp-Note_ was launched:

-        tp-note.exe --debug info my_note.md >debug.txt 2>&1
+        tp-note.exe --debug info my_note.md

     On Windows the output must be redirected into a file to see it: